Anisotropic universe with anisotropic sources

 \section{Conclusions}

-Here we studied the evolution of Bianchi-I universe in the presence of different types of anisotropic matter sources.
-First we analyzed the evolution of the state space variables $H', h', \rho', k_0, k_1, k_2=k_3$ in cosmic time.
+In this paper, we studied the evolution of Bianchi-I universe containing different types of anisotropic matter sources.
+First we analyzed the evolution of the full set of state space variables $H', h', \rho', k_0, k_1, k_2=k_3$ in cosmic time.
 Depending on the initial conditions we found that there can be a sign change in the shear.
 This may have some interesting implications in early universe cosmology.
-Then we examined the evolution of dimensionless variables viz., $\sigma$, $K_1$ and $K_3$ in dimensionless time $\tau$.
-In the $\tau-$frame, we determined the fixed points of the full set of evolution equations including the geodesic equations.
+Then we examined the evolution of dimensionless variables viz., $\sigma$, $K_1$ and $K_3$ in dimensionless time $\tau$ using dynamical systems approach.
+In the $\tau-$frame, we determined the fixed points of all the evolution equations including the null geodesic equations.
 We also checked the stability of the fixed points numerically.
-In terms of $\tau$ variable, we get an analytic expression for the temperature anisotropies of the CMBR.
-Then we generated the temperature patterns of the CMB for the four different types of anisotropic matter considered here.
+We then investigated a more realistic scenario where we included isotropic dust like (dark) matter and cosmological constant as dark energy.
+We found that the universe asymptotically evolves to a de~Sitter universe.
+Then, in terms of $\tau-$time, we get an analytic expression for the temperature anisotropies of the CMBR.
+We generated the temperature patterns of the CMB for the four anisotropic matter sources studied here.
 We found that the contribution to the CMB temperature signal is mainly through the quadrupole.
-We also pointed out the difference between the CMB tempearture maps due to all cases of anoisotropic matter considered in this work.
-We then investigated a more realistic scenario where we included ordinary isotropic dark matter and cosmological constant as dark energy.
-We found that the universe asymptotically evolves to a deSitter universe.
+We also pointed out the differences between the CMB temperature maps due to these anisotropic matter types.

-We also constrained the parameters of this model using Supernovae Union~2 data.
-We also found a preferred axis from the data for all the four cases of anisotropic matter.
-This anisotropy axis is found to be same independent of the anisotropic source we used.
+We then constrained the parameters of our anisotropic model using Union~2 type Ia supernova data.
+We found that a very small, but non-zero shear could be present today in our universe through our SN1a data constraints.
+A cosmic preferred axis is also found from the data for all the individual anisotropic matter source models in addition to $\Lambda$CDM components in a Bianchi-I universe.
+The anisotropy axes we obtained are almost same, independent of the anisotropic source we used.